• Home

 Meditation and slowing down the mind is a pretty hard task for an insomniac.
 That’s why experts recommend acupuncture, which has had some tremendous clinical trial results for treating insomnia.

 Acupuncture is a traditional Chinese technique that involves placing fine needles into the body at acupoints to regulate the body’s function.
-Studies have shown that relief of these acupoints may actually assist in the proper facilitation of the respiratory and digestive system, which are major causes of insomnia.
+Studies have shown that relief of these acupoints may actually assist in the proper facilitation of the respiratory and digestive systems, which are major causes of insomnia.

-The sheer release of stress and feeling of wellness received from acupuncture also helps the body rest easier and longer.
+The sheer release of stress and feeling of wellness received from acupuncture also help the body rest easier and longer.
 The effects of acupuncture may be magnified with heat, pressure, and electrical stimulus.
 Consider the idea that acupuncture may also help prevent other physiological diseases, such as headaches, rheumatoid arthritis, and even depression that may have contributed to your insomnia.

 Additional Treatments